PrestoGuys/awesome_editor/README.md

 # Awesome Editor

 NOTES:
-This may be only for Linux, at least the beta's.
 I don't know if this project will be finished or will become a big thing.

 ## Description